Theatre of Azerbaijan: Development of Azerbaijani theatre in the Soviet period

 All theatres in Azerbaijan were nationalized after establishment of the Soviet power and their repertoire was strictly controlled by authorities.
 Government united destroyed troupes, listed their actors to government service.
 National theatre acquired its further development due to financial support of the government.
 In 1920, a United State Theatre including Azerbaijani, Russian and Armenian drama and opera theatres was created.
 In 1922, Azerbaijani drama troupe was transformed into Academic Drama Theatre.
 In 1920, a Russian satire-agitation theatre, transformed into Baku Labor Theatre in 1923, was created.
 Miniatures, revues, parodies to actual socio-political and everyday life themes were staged in the theatre.
-Along with these, stage versions of classic literature (“The Overcoat” by N.V.Gogol, “The little house in Kolomna”, “The Tale of the Priest and of His Workman Balda” by A.S.Pushkin, “The Grand Inquisitor” by F.M.Dostoyevski, “The Mask”, “Pharmacist” by Chekhov and others) were included into its repertoire.
+Along with these, stage versions of classic literature (The Overcoat by N.V.Gogol, The little house in Kolomna, The Tale of the Priest and of His Workman Balda by A.S.Pushkin, The Grand Inquisitor by F.M.Dostoyevski, The Mask, Pharmacist by Chekhov and others) were included into its repertoire.
 In 1921, Azerbaijani satire-agitation theatre was created, on the basis of which Azerbaijani worker-peasant theatre of Baku transferred into Turkish Labor Theatre of Baku in 1927, was established in 1925.

 In 1928-1930, Maxim Gorky Azerbaijan State Theatre of Young Spectators and in 1938, Azerbaijan State Theatre of Musical Comedy was established.

 In 1922, M.F.Akhundov Azerbaijan State Theatre of Young Spectators of Tbilisi was created on the basis of Azerbaijani Theatre of Tbilisi and it existed until 1947.
-In 1928, Azerbaijani Theatre was organized in Irevan - it was the first theatre of other nation in Armenia.
+In 1928, Azerbaijani Theatre was organized in Irevan — it was the first theatre of other nation in Armenia.

 Azerbaijani Musical Theatre

-Popularity of theatre among nation and development of national Azerbaijani instruments favored formation of a new form of theatrical art – musical theatre.
-One-acted scenic images to poems such as “Leyli and Majnun” by Fuzûlî and “Farhad and Shirin” by Navai were displayed in 1897-1898, in Shusha and in 1901-1902, in Baku.
-On January 12, 1908 the first national “Leyli and Majnun” opera by Uzeyir Hajibeyov was staged in Baku.
+Popularity of theatre among nation and development of national Azerbaijani instruments favored formation of a new form of theatrical art — musical theatre.
+One-acted scenic images to poems such as Leyli and Majnun by Fuzuli and Farhad and Shirin by Navai were displayed in 1897-1898, in Shusha and in 1901-1902, in Baku.
+On January 12, 1908 the first national Leyli and Majnun opera by Uzeyir Hajibeyov was staged in Baku.
 History of professional musical theatre of Azerbaijan was originated since that time.
-Initially, repertoire of Azerbaijani Musical Theatre consisted of works by U.Hajibeyov, who created “Leyli and Majnun”, “Shaikh Sanan”, “Rostam and Sohrab” “Shah Abbas and Khurshid Banu” operas, and also such musical comedies as “Husband and wife”, “If Not That One, Then This One” and “Arshin mal alan” musical comedies in 1908-1913.
-Soon, the repertoire of the musical theatre was enriched with new works by Z.Hajibeyov (“Ashiq Garib” opera” and “Fifty years old young” and “Married bachelor” musical comedies), “Shah Ismayil” opera by M.Magomayev, “Molla Jabi” and “Vurhavur” musical comedies by M.M.Kazimski, “Seyfalmulk” opera by M.Amirov and others.
+Initially, repertoire of Azerbaijani Musical Theatre consisted of works by U.Hajibeyov, who created Leyli and Majnun, Shaikh Sanan, Rostam and Sohrab, Shah Abbas and Khurshid Banu operas, and also such musical comedies as Husband and Wife, If Not That One, Then This One and Arshin mal alan musical comedies in 1908-1913.
+Soon, the repertoire of the musical theatre was enriched with new works by Zulfugar Hajibeyov (Ashiq Garib opera and Fifty Years Old Young and Married Bachelor musical comedies), Shah Ismayil opera by Muslim Magomayev, Molla Jabi and Vurhavur musical comedies by M.M.Kazimski, Seyfalmulk opera by Mashadi Jamil Amirov and others.